-Some lawmakers have discussed legalizing sports betting should the US Supreme Court decide in favor of New Jersey, which would give all states the opportunity to run sports betting industries on the state level.
+Some lawmakers have discussed legalizing sports betting since the US Supreme Court decide in favor of New Jersey, giving all states the opportunity to run sports betting industries on the state level.
 However, there has not been enough support to introduce a bill to that effect.

 Gambling Sites FAQ

 Q: Can I play for real money on your recommended poker, gambling, and betting sites?